-- When a face is detected, the AF point < > will appear over the face to be focused on
+- When a face is detected, the AF point < > will appear over the face to be focused on.

-- If multiple faces are detected, << →>
+- If multiple faces are detected, <<○>

 will be displayed.
-Use the < ◄> < ►>
+Use the <<->>

-keys to move the < →> frame over
+keys to move the <<->> frame over

 the face you want to focus on.

-- You can also tap on the LCD monitor screen to select the face or subject.
-If the subject is not a face, < say will be displayed. - If no faces can be detected, or if you tap on the LCD monitor but do not select any face or subject, the camera will switch to [FlexiZone - Multi] with automatic selection (p.128).
+- If no faces can be detected, or if you tap on the LCD monitor but do not select any face or subject, the camera will switch to [FlexiZone - Multi] with automatic selection (p.128).

-- Press the shutter button halfway to focus. - When focus is achieved, the AF point will turn green and the beeper will sound. - ▶ If focus is not achieved, the AF point will turn orange.
+- Press the shutter button halfway to focus - When focus is achieved, the AF point will turn green and the beeper will sound. - If focus is not achieved, the AF point will turn orange.